DanielMazurkiewicz/utime/README.md

 ## utime.year()
 Returns number representing current time zone year

+## utime.dayOfWeek()
+Returns number representing current time zone day of week where 0 means Monday and 6 means Sunday

+## utime.getYearMonthID()
+Returns number representing current time zone unique identifier for combination of year and month

+## utime.getWeekID()
+Returns number representing current time zone unique identifier of week

+## utime.getDayID()
+Returns number representing current time zone unique identifier of day

+## utime.getHourID()
+Returns number representing current time zone unique identifier of hour

 ## utime.getTimeZone()
 Returns text representing a registered name of current time zone

-## utime.shiftSeconds(value)
+## utime.shiftSeconds(value, absolute)
-Returns new instance of Utime with current time zone date and time shifted by given number of seconds (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of seconds (can be also negative).
+"absolute" is optional parameter and set to true makes shift not taking into consideration time changes, just shifts given number of seconds

 ## utime.shiftMinutes(value)
-Returns new instance of Utime with current time zone date and time shifted by given number of minutes (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of minutes (can be also negative).
+"absolute" is optional parameter and set to true makes shift not taking into consideration time changes, just shifts given number of minutes

 ## utime.shiftHours(value)
-Returns new instance of Utime with current time zone date and time shifted by given number of hours (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of hours (can be also negative).
+"absolute" is optional parameter and set to true makes shift not taking into consideration time changes, just shifts given number of hours

 ## utime.shiftDays(value)
 Returns new instance of Utime with current time zone date and time shifted by given number of days (can be also negative)